Omm-Jitesh-Mohanty/Career_Connect/README.md

 Pasts section to explore world and share your expresses with world Further we are going add Agentic AI capabilities to website for more automation and productivity.
 Also, we will make our website multimodal and multilingual for more user-friendly applications.

-Feasibility
+Feasibility:
 Technical: Built with open-source tools (Django, Python,React).
 AI Feasibility: Uses K-Means, NLP, and recommendation models.
 Data: Kaggle-based student employability datasets.
 Integration: API-ready for LinkedIn/Coursera & BPUT database.
 User: Simple dashboards for students, colleges & companies.

-Viability
+Viability:
 Economic: Freemium/student subscription & institutional model.
 Social: Equal access to AI-driven guidance.
 Educational: Real-time skill gap tracking.
 Industrial: Companies get best-fit candidates.
 Sustainability: Cloud-ready, continuously learning models.

-Challenges & Risks
+Challenges & Risks:
 Limited availability of authentic student and job data.
 Possible AI bias in recommendations and shortlisting.
 Integration challenges across BPUT colleges and companies.
 Data privacy and user trust concerns.
 Low initial adoption among students or institutions.

-Strategies to Overcome
+Strategies to Overcome:
 Use open & synthetic datasets; continuous data cleaning and validation.
 Apply bias detection, explainable AI, and feedbackbased retraining.
 Use modular microservices & APIs for smooth integration.